NottingHack/rules/hse.rst

 not induction controlled, but those that are controlled may be subject to induction for one or more of the following reasons:

 -  The tool is particularly hazardous to the user, with a high likelihood of serious injury.
 -  The tool can be hazardous to non-users, such as tool that could cause a fire if used improperly.
 -  The tool itself may be damaged if used incorrectly.

 Evidently, the latter is not a safety-related reason.

-**RECOMMENDATION**: currently, the reason for a tool being restricted in this way is not well recorded.
-Where safety is the reason, this should be recorded and the safety aspects of the induction should be documented clearly and publicly, and ideally there should be a defined process by which a tool is included or excluded.

 Accident and near-miss reporting
 --------------------------------